dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 * Resolving sections of configuration files with [GetSection](/dotnet/api/microsoft.extensions.configuration.configurationsection.getsection). `GetSection` is made available to the app by referencing the [Microsoft.Extensions.Configuration](https://www.nuget.org/packages/Microsoft.Extensions.Configuration/) package.
 * Binding configuration with [Bind](/dotnet/api/microsoft.extensions.configuration.configurationbinder.bind). `Bind` is made available to the app by referencing the [Microsoft.Extensions.Configuration.Binder](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.Binder/) package.

-Both packages are included in the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app).
+These packages are included in the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app).

 ::: moniker-end